arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/proximity/content.md

 ### Initialize the Proximity Sensor and the LED

 Inside the setup you need to initialize and configure the proximity sensor.
-Also the RGB LED needs to be set as an output to make it light up and enable us to change its behavior.
+Also the RGB LED needs to be set as an output to make it light up and enable you to change its behavior.

 ***The LEDs are accessed in the same way as on the Portenta H7: LEDR, LEDG and LEDB.***